Monika-After-Story/MonikaModDev/CONTRIBUTING.md

 You don't necesasarily have to write as yes or no, it can be written in any way as long as it makes sense as a choice.

-After making your edits refer to Pull Request Guide below so you can submit it.
+After making your edits refer to the Pull Request Guide below so you can submit it.

 ## Submitting a Pull Request